yoctoproject/poky/documentation/contributor-guide/recipe-style-guide.rst

    Submitted to upstream, waiting for approval.
 Optionally include where it was submitted, such as the author, mailing list, etc.

-``Accepted``
-   Accepted in upstream, expect it to be removed at next update, include expected version info.

-``Backport``
+``Backport [version]``
-   Backported from new upstream version, because we are at a fixed version, include upstream version info.
+   Accepted upstream and included in the next release, or backported from newer upstream version, because we are at a fixed version.
+   Include upstream version info (e.g. commit ID or next expected version).

 ``Denied``
    Not accepted by upstream, include reason in patch.